zf-fr/zfr-eb-worker/README.md

 You can push messages by injecting a `MessageQueueInterface` object into your classes.

-You can create a queue easily, pre-configured, by using the `MessageQueueRepositoryInterface` class.
+You can create a queue easily, pre-configured, by using a `MessageQueueRepositoryInterface` instance.
 For instance, assuming the following config:

 ```php